2½-ton 6×6 truck

-After World War II, the M35 series truck, originally developed by REO, became the standard 2 1/2-ton truck.
-First fielded in the 1950s, the M35 family became one of the most successful and long-lived series of trucks ever deployed by the U.S. military.
+After World War II, the M series truck, originally developed by REO, became the standard 2 1/2-ton truck.
+First fielded in the late 1940s, originally known as the M34 and later became the M35 in 1954.
+The M35 became one of the most successful and long-lived series of trucks ever deployed by the U.S. military.
 They were used in Vietnam and continued to be used with various modifications into the late 1990s.